Dog Bite | Animal Behavior Expert Witness

 “Bringing the science of animal behavior to attorneys”

-One of the most frequently cited studies about severe dog bite attack on people was conducted in the 1980s by John Wright, Ph.D., now a retired professor from Clemson University.
-Although dated, the study is still highly relevant.
-Dr. Wright examined dog bite attacks from dog bite data collected from five county health departments in the Piedmont area of South Carolina between July, 1979 – June, 1982.
-(Severe attacks by dogs: Characteristics of the dogs, the victims, and the attack settings.
+John Wright, Ph.D., a retired professor in animal behavior and expert on dog bites from Clemson University, conducted a well-executed study about severe dog bite attacks on people.
+Dr. Wright examined dog bite attacks from dog bite data collected from five county health departments in the Piedmont area of South Carolina between July 1979 and June 1982.
+(Severe attacks by dogs: characteristics of the dogs, the victims, and the attack settings.
 Public Health Reports, 1985, Vol. 100, 55-61).

-A severe dog bite attack was not defined in terms of physical damage inflicted to the victim.
-Rather, the Wright defined a severe dog bite according to the behavior of the dog.
+In this study, a severe dog bite attack was not defined in terms of physical damage inflicted on the victim, as it usually is in most studies.
+Rather, Dr. Wright defined a severe dog bite according to the behavior of the dog.
 Specifically, a severe attack was defined as one in which the dog “repeatedly bit or vigorously shook the victim and the attack was extremely difficult to stop.”

-Using with these criteria, Wright found 16 incidences of severe dog bite attack based on his review of 5,711 reported incidences.
+Using this definition, Wright found 16 incidences of severe dog bite attacks based on his review of 5,711 reported incidences.

 • 88% of the attacks occurred on or near the dog’s territory;